mauriciomem/terraform-packer-demo/README.md

 **Execution**

  1. Export AWS credentials as environment variables or inside your credentials file at `$HOME/.aws/` folder
- 2. Authenticate in your GCP account via your CLI, get the path of your json credentials file, and export the GOOGLE_APPLICATION_CREDENTIALS with this file credentials.
+ 2. Authenticate in your GCP account via your CLI, get the path of your json credentials file, and export the `GOOGLE_APPLICATION_CREDENTIALS` with this file credentials.
  3. Run `terraform init` to set up your working environment with the correct providers
  4. Create a `terraform.tfvars` from the empty `terraform.tfvars.clear` file with the corresponding values of each cloud provider.
  4. Run `terraform fmt` and `terraform validate` to update your hcl files format and check for syntax and validation errors.
  6. Run `terraform plan` and `terraform apply`.
-Review the execution plan to understand if the resources to be deployed matches your configuration.
+Review the execution plan to understand if the resources to be deployed match your configuration.